Definition Route Survey

 - Staking out the extremities for cuts and fills.

-- Determining drainage areas to be used in the design of ditches and culverts.
+- Likewise, Determining drainage areas to be used in the design of ditches and culverts.

-- Laying out structures, such as bridges and culverts 8.
-Locating right-of-way boundaries, as well as staking out fence lines, if necessary.
+- Similarly, Laying out structures, such as bridges and culverts 8.
+Similarly Locating Route Survey right-of-way boundaries, as well as staking out fence lines, if necessary.

 Purposes of Route Survey

-- Transmission lines for communications, fuel, chemical, water, and electrical needs.
+- Moreover, Transmission lines for communications, fuel, chemical, water, and Electric needs.

-- View easements, air space easements, and egress easements such as approach routes.
+- Additionally, View Privileges, air space Privileges, and egress Privileges such as approach routes.

-- This is done on a larger scale and under different survey conditions (intended to isolate specific subjects).
-Sea ice conditions, river flood boundaries, and forest fires are made.
-Also surveys of air routes for specific purposes such as recording centers
+- Similarly, This is done on a larger scale and under different survey conditions (intended to isolate specific subjects).
+Moreover, Sea ice conditions, river flood border, and forest fires are made.
+But Also, surveys of air Route survey for specific purposes such as recording centers.

-The preliminary survey for this work takes the form of a topographic survey.
-The ground-level survey has been widely used for centuries for mapping remote areas.
+Specifically, The Introductory survey for this work takes the form of a Topographical Mapping.
+Likewise, The Surface-level Mapping has been widely used for centuries for mapping remote areas as a result.